Flowers Foods Inc. (FLO) Shares Down Despite Recent Market Volatility

 Stephens gave a rating of “Equal-Weight” to FLO, setting the target price at $25 in the report published on May 25th of the previous year.

-Volatility was left at 1.70%, however, over the last 30 days, the volatility rate increased by 1.27%, as shares sank -1.63% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.93% lower at present.
+Volatility was left at 1.78%, however, over the last 30 days, the volatility rate increased by 1.73%, as shares sank -1.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.44% upper at present.

-During the last 5 trading sessions, FLO rose by +1.15%, which changed the moving average for the period of 200-days by +8.38% in comparison to the 20-day moving average, which settled at $27.29.
-In addition, Flowers Foods Inc. saw -5.46% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FLO fell by -0.58%, which changed the moving average for the period of 200-days by +10.78% in comparison to the 20-day moving average, which settled at $27.20.
+In addition, Flowers Foods Inc. saw -5.22% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading